deepeshx9/lenovo-yoga-slim7x-audio-linux/.github/README.md

 # lenovo-yoga-slim7x-audio-linux
-Audio DSP port efforts for the Lenovo Yoga Slim 7X (14Q8X9) on Linux
+Audio DSP port efforts for the Lenovo Yoga Slim 7X (14Q8X9) on Linux (Implementation of speakersafetyd pending; see Issues)

 Warning: Do not run any code on your hardware.
 This project is extremely experimental and may damage your hardware.
 This porject provides absolutely no warranty.